Vista-class cruise ship (2002)

-The Vista class is a class of Panamax-type cruise ships, built by Fincantieri Marghera shipyard, in Italy.
-Vista-class cruise ships are operated by Holland America Line, P&O Cruises, Cunard Line, Costa Cruises, and Carnival Cruise Line.The ships are equipped with a diesel-electric power plant and an Azipod propulsion system.
-The ships are designed so that eighty-five percent of the staterooms have ocean views and sixty-seven percent have verandas; the extensive use of glass in the superstructure of Vista-class ships is also reflected in the class name.
+The Vista class is a class of Panamax-type cruise ships, built by Fincantieri at their Marghera shipyard, in Italy for Carnival Corporation subsidy lines Holland America Line, P&O Cruises, Cunard Line, Costa Cruises, and Carnival Cruise Line.
+It is a design platform that was developed by Carnival that utilised various iterations of the same platform for over two decades.